Site Redesign This Weekend

 Tuesday: 4A/4AA section finals at Holy Angels.

 Wednesday: 5AAA/8AAA section finals at St. Cloud State.
-I was hoping that Princeton and Rocori would be in these games so I could those teams again.
+I was hoping that Princeton and Rocori would be in these games so I could see those teams again.
 But not all is lost as I have seen Monticello and STMA.

 YTD Stats